TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Heroku

-- Heroku has a straightforward deployment process using a combination of a simple and well-documented CLI tool and Git.
+- Heroku has a straightforward deployment process using a combination of a well-documented CLI tool and Git.
 - Heroku is a very mature platform which has been around for over a decade.
 Any problems you encounter are almost guaranteed to have a solution documented on Stack Overflow or elsewhere on the internet.
 - The $5 per month Eco plan will give you 1000 free hours each month for all your applications.
 Applications are automatically put to sleep after 30 minutes of inactivity, so the 1000-hour allowance should last the entire month for several of your portfolio projects.
 - Heroku's lowest-tier PostgreSQL databases cost $5 per month, effectively costing each application $5 to host.